Environmental Cleanup Program – The Cleanup Process at Fort McClellan

 Are there other aspects of the Clean-up?

-Yes, as part of a process known as early transfer, the Army has chosen to transfer property and privatize some of the clean-up whereby the JPA assumes the responsibility for the environmental services under an Environmental Services Cooperative Agreement (ESCA) with the Army.
-The JPA has entered into a Cleanup Agreement with the Alabama Department of Environmental Management that requires they meet state law while conducting these services under the ESCA.
+Yes, as part of a process known as early transfer, the Army has chosen to transfer property and privatize some of the clean-up whereby the MDA assumes the responsibility for the environmental services under an Environmental Services Cooperative Agreement (ESCA) with the Army.
+The MDA has entered into a Cleanup Agreement with the Alabama Department of Environmental Management that requires they meet state law while conducting these services under the ESCA.
 The Army, as a responsible agency, will meet its obligations under CERCLA and other applicable laws and regulations by providing the funds required via the ESCA and overseeing the completion of the environmental services necessary for Site Closeout in conjunction with the Cleanup Agreement and ESCA.
 As part of its responsibilities, the Army shall remain involved, and will provide appropriate program oversight of the cleanup efforts.

 How can you get involved?